 As there are a fair share of both pros and cons in choosing a life as a vet, you should take your time to examine your motivations and life goals before making the decision.

 Already made the decision to become a vet?
 St. Matthew’s University School of Veterinary Medicine is the right destination for you.
-SMUSVM’s rigorous veterinary curriculum boasts a 92% pass rate in the prestigious North American Veterinary Licensing Examination (NAVLE) over the last three years, and holds Affiliate Membership to the American Association of Veterinary Medical Colleges.Click here to learn more about the programme.
+SMUSVM’s rigorous veterinary curriculum means our graduates are eligible to sit for the NAVLE exam and successfully practice throughout North America.Click here to learn more about the program.